dothub-sandbox/test-repo/README.md

 [![Build Status](https://travis-ci.org/Mariocj89/dothub.svg?branch=master)](https://travis-ci.org/Mariocj89/dothub)

-You might have discover a new bug if it fails!
+You might have discover a new bug if it fails, please report it!